person driving a car

-A wrongful death is a loss of life that occurred due to the negligent actions of another person.
-The purpose of the wrongful death lawsuit is to compensate the surviving family members of the deceased whose death was caused by a negligent party.
-Pursuant to Kentucky Revised Statutes Section 411.130,
+Wrongful death: Wrongful death is any loss of life that occurred due to the negligent actions of another person.
+The purpose of a wrongful death lawsuit is to compensate the surviving family members of the deceased whose death was caused by a negligent party.

 Work With Experienced Attorneys

 At Grossman Green PLLC, our attorneys have devoted their careers to handling personal injury cases, including auto accident matters.
-As your legal counsel, we can help:
+As your legal counsel, we can: